 About Tank Containers

 In the 1960s, containers became the preferred way of shipping goods around the world.
 The appeal was that every container conformed to sizes defined by the International Standards Organisation (ISO), 40’ x 8’ x 8’6” or 20’ x 8’ x 8’6”.
 (See Wiki article).
 Before long the concept of fitting a cylinder inside the standard 20’ frame was adopted and the ISO Tank Container was born.
 ISO Tanks became a standard for the transportation of liquids (including fuel), chemicals, gases, powders, and even some types of food, around the world.

-Steve Darnell began work for Trafpac – one the first ISO Tank companies in the world.
+Steve Darnell, founder of Qualitank, began work for Trafpac – one the first ISO Tank companies in the world.
 Before long he was running his own tank repair business, and, over time, moved into the sale and hire of used ISO Tanks.
 Qualitank Services was incorporated in 1992.

 Most tanks have means of heating the product inside to allow the contents to flow more easily.
 The heating is most often done by passing steam through pipes attached to the tank, which are surrounded by a layer of fibre glass insulation, which in turn is encased in either Glass Reinforced Plastic (GPR) or Aluminium.
 Some tanks have an electrical heating system.
 Others have a refrigeration system to keep their contents cool.
 Some tanks have a rubber lining as the product being carried is highly corrosive.
 Some tanks have 2 or more compartments.
 Some tanks are designed to be pressurised for the transport of gasses.
 Some tanks have no heating/cooling or insulation and are used for the transport of powders or liquids which flow easily at normal temperatures.